zant/notion-cards-action/README.md

 This card updates a property from a page linked in a PR description.
 Commonly used to update the "Status" property of a card used to keep track of features.

+**How does it works?**

+A regex match is performed over the PR body.
+It matches the first url that has `notion.so` format in it.

 **Variables**
 | Key | Description |